-The return of the Company's listed investments portfolio for the year 2021 was a loss of 5.09%, outperforming the HSI and HSCEI by 9% and 18% respectively.
-This was the fourth consecutive year in outperforming the benchmark indexes.
+The return of the Company's listed investments portfolio for the year 2022 was down 14.9%, outperforming the HSI and HSCEI respectively.
+However, it is more appropriate to benchmark with the 5 industries sectors' performances, which have fallen from 14-29%.